 After my solo travel in Palawan, my next destination took me to the islands in Visayas.
-This time, I travelled with my buddy.
+This time, I traveled with my buddy.
 We arrived early in the morning and started our itinerary right away.

 From Mactan Cebu International Airport, we headed to North Bus Terminal and rode a bus to Maya Port.
 We waited for the first boat trip going to Malapascua Island.
 First trip is around 6:00 AM and the last trip is at 5:30 PM.

 We had ample time to walk around the island while waiting for the boat transfer going to Kalanggaman Island.
 Usually, the boat from Malapascua to Kalanggaman leaves at around 9:00 AM.

 Before getting to the big boat, you need to ride a pumpboat and pay P20.
 It was just five minutes away from the shore but the experience was thrilling, it was like you were playing “the boat is sinking”.
 This small boat can accommodate ten people and a nice balance should keep the ride steady.
 It was almost two hours before we reached the island.
 Some of the joiners were already drinking beer during the trip, we also noticed some foreigners liking the taste of ‘red horse’.